Types of Financial Aid and Assistance

 Pell Grant Program

-Awards depend on the expected family contribution, the amount of semester hours the student is enrolled in and the number of semesters for which the student enrolls.
+Awards depend on the Student Aid Index (SAI), the number of semester hours the student is enrolled in and the number of semesters for which the student enrolls.
 Students who already have a baccalaureate degree from any country are not eligible.
 Students must be permanent residents or U.S. citizens to be eligible for the Federal Pell Grant.
 International students seeking their first undergraduate degrees are not eligible, nor are early-admit high school students.

 Federal Supplemental Educational Opportunity Grant (FSEOG)